Epicguru/Melee-Animation/Source/TweakTutorial/AuthorTweaks.md

 There is also additional information such as blade length, weapon type (sharp, blunt) and weapon size (short, long) that need to be specified.

 ## Tweak Data Editor
-Tweak data is stored in a *.json* file inside the `ItemTweakData` folder in the root folder of a mod.
+Tweak data is stored in a *.json* file inside the `WeaponTweakData` folder in the root folder of a mod.
 However, you don't have to edit that json by hand.
 There is an editor included with the mod.
 To access it, enable developer mode, then go to actions and click **Open Tweak Editor**.

 ## Setup
 When you first open the editor it will look like this.